 We’ve had days of rain, so it was almost two weeks before I called again.
 I did a double-take.
 The scat had become a lush garden bed, with tall slender shoots of dark wild grass sprouting from the surfaces, probably from seeds the fox ingested.
+Here are some ideas for outdoor fire pits that can beautifully compliment with your garden.
 I know this may seem strange, all this attention to scatological matters.
 But it keeps me posted on what’s happening with my local fox – what he’s eating, when he visits.
 And I’ll probably never know, but I wonder, what is it about this particular rock?

 Marilyn DuHamel is a psychotherapist and writer who lives in Ben Lomond.
 She regularly posts essays on her blog, Earth Dialogues, at www.marilynduhamel.com.
 Her intention is to help people care more deeply about the natural world, believing that what we love we will not turn away from.